firminoneto11/python-unix-sockets/README.md

-# Unix Sockets and Python's async io
+# Unix Sockets and Python's asyncio

-## An example on how to implement UNIX Sockets using asyncio and Python
+## An example on how to implement UNIX Sockets using asyncio, Python and Docker containers